 Karl Brauer: What is special about the Ford GT’s interior?

 Kip Ewing, Prototype, Packaging, and Launch Supervisor: I would say all the exposed metal.
 That’s pretty unique in a car.
-We’re actually, honestly bringing the structure of the car into the interior.
+Were actually, honestly bringing the structure of the car into the interior.
 There are a lot of cars that have tried to do that but it’s always been aesthetic only, it has been a real honest execution of bringing the structure into the interior.
-Typically you’ll get a lot of silver-painted plastic that is styled to look like structure but it’s not a load-bearing feature of the car.
+Typically you’ll get a lot of silver-painted plastic that is styled to look like structure but its not a load-bearing feature of the car.
 The interior of the GT has the actual pieces of the space frame as styled elements of the interior.
 You’ve got this magnesium center console cover that is actually a stressed member that contributes to the stiffness of the car.
 The instrument panel is a structural element of the car.
-The actual frame of the door is body colored and it’s exposed on the interior, and that’s pretty unique.
+The actual frame of the door is body-colored and it’s exposed on the interior, and that’s pretty unique.
 It’s almost motorcycle-like to see this integration of the structure and design.
 The grab handle of the door is actually the same piece of extrusion that we have for the A-frame over the engine.
-To have that as an honest part of the interior is fantastic and it’s genuine – it’s not phony.
+To have that as an honest part of the interior is fantastic and it’s genuine its not phony.
+The overall effect is pretty stunning.

 Jamal Hameedi, Ford GT Program Manager: If you look at interiors, that has stereotypically been an American weakness.
 If you look at the Ferrari 360 it has a pretty nice interior from a fit-and-finish and materials standpoint.
 I haven’t seen a Gallardo in person but from the pictures I’ve seen they’ve taken that level of craftsmanship and quality of materials to another level, so the bar is rising and we understand that.